 What is Waldorf?

-Waldorf is an educational philosophy based on the child development theories of Rudolf Steiner.
-It values the stages of childhood development, greater interaction between child and teacher, and the integration of the arts into a rigorous academic program.
-This educational philosophy stresses the importance of teaching the ‘whole child’ and is interested in the academic, social, emotional, and physical growth of each child.
+Waldorf is an educational philosophy based on the theories of Rudolf Steiner.
+The philosophy places value on childhood development, greater interaction between child and teacher, and the integration of the arts into a rigorous academic program.
+It stresses the importance of teaching the ‘whole child’ and is concerned with the academic, social, emotional, and physical growth of each child.

 Some unique components of Waldorf education include:

-Main lesson blocks: The first two hours of the school day are devoted to the main lesson.
+Main lesson blocks: Two hours of the school day are devoted to the main lesson.
 This refers to an intensive study of a specific subject that lasts for three to four weeks.
-Find each grade’s main lesson block plans here (coming soon).
+Find sample main lesson block plans here.

-Main lesson books: Rather than reading from textbooks, students develop their own books, called main lesson books.
-These books serve as a portfolio of what they have learned about the subject that they are studying in their main lesson block.
-See examples of main lesson books here (coming soon).
+Main lesson books: Rather than reading from textbooks, students develop their own books, which are called main lesson books.
+These books serve as a portfolio of what they have learned in their main lesson block.

-Teacher looping: In Waldorf education, the teacher “loops” with the class.
-In other words, the teacher stays with the class from year to year.
-At Birchtree, your child will have one teacher for kindergarten, one teacher from 1st-5th grade, and one teacher from 6th-8th grade.
+Teacher looping: In Waldorf education, the teacher loops with the class.
+Looping means that the teacher stays with the class from year to year.
+At Birchtree your child will have one teacher for kindergarten, one teacher from 1st-5th grade, and one teacher from 6th-8th grade.

 Rich curriculum: In addition to rigorous academic study, Waldorf curriculum includes foreign language, music, movement, handwork, woodwork, and environmental education.

-Rhythm: Daily, weekly, monthly, and yearly rhythms are an important part of Waldorf education.
-Daily and weekly routines are paramount to Waldorf education.
-Attention to the seasons and a celebration of seasonal festivals is also an important part of a Waldorf-inspired education.
+Rhythm: Daily, weekly, monthly, and yearly rhythms and routines are an important part of Waldorf education.
+Attention to the seasons and a celebration of seasonal festivals is also an important part of a Waldorf education.

-Teaching Through Narrative: The use of narrative gives pupils a conceptual framework within which they can orientate themselves and understand their experiences.
-Younger pupils listen to stories told by a teacher in his/her own words, not read from a book.
-Teachers inspire pupils to identify with characters in stories and develop linguistic and listening skills.
-History is taught initially through narrative and stories from a wide range of sources: fairy and folk tale, legend, fable, parables, mythology, and literature.
-Teachers share content in oral form, not through written textbooks, especially in the earlier grades.
+Teaching Through Narrative: The use of narrative gives students a conceptual framework in which they can orient themselves and understand their experiences.
+Content is shared in oral form rather than through written textbooks, especially in the earlier grades.
 Teachers use biography to strengthen pupil identification with people who made a difference.
+They inspire students to identify with characters in stories and develop linguistic and listening skills.
+History is taught initially through narrative and stories from a wide range of sources.
+This can include folktales, legends, fables, parables, mythology, and literature.

 Media: Waldorf education uses stories to teach academics in order to engage the imaginations of students.
 It is suggested that a child’s exposure to media images, video games, movies, TV, computers, etc. is limited in order to avoid interrupting and distracting a child from their own creativity and imagination.

-Assessment: In lieu of traditional grades, students are assessed on the basis of work recorded into a main lesson book (portfolio) using Waldorf-inspired rubrics.
+Assessment: In lieu of traditional grades, students are assessed on the basis of work recorded into their main lesson book using Waldorf-inspired rubrics.
 Parents receive end-of-year narrative reports that provide information about the progress of their students.
-Parents also have the opportunity to attend family nights, assemblies, conferences, and concerts observe their child’s learning.
+Parents also have the opportunity to attend family nights, assemblies, conferences, and concerts to observe their child’s learning.
 At Birchtree, students also participate in state-mandated testing.